 This post started after we created a Webinar signup page, with a question registrants could ask upon signing up.
-However, we wanted to collect all the questions from the submitted forms in a specific Google Sheet document to follow later follow all the questions.
-By the way, if you’re creating Webinar landing pages makes sure to improve conversion with AI 🙂
+However, we wanted to collect all the questions from the submitted forms in a specific Google Sheet document to follow later follow all questions.
+I figured it's not this easy to Elementor Form to Google Sheets.
+By the way, if you're creating Webinar landing pages make sure to improve conversion with AI 🙂

 Initially, I believed it would be a short and easy task that would take me 5 minutes.
 Only later did I discover how tricky this was… But I’ve got you all covered in this post.